jiakuan/gwt-gradle-plugin/README.md

 In last two years, there were no updates in the original git repo, so I plan to continue the maintenance in this fork.

-For more information, please see the a new documentation site: [http://gwt-gradle-plugin.documentnode.io](http://gwt-gradle-plugin.documentnode.io)
+For more information, please see the new documentation site I created: [http://gwt-gradle-plugin.documentnode.io](http://gwt-gradle-plugin.documentnode.io)